«The sad and disgusting can also be something beautiful»*

 These the words of Hanna Hedman, a Swedish artist guest at Preziosa Young 2011 and again invited to the retrospective of 2014.
 Her Human Tree necklaces emanate an unsettling power, due to what they represent: rhythmic sequences of anatomical fragments, groups of running legs, dangling fingers, raised hands or strained ears.
 The compositions in oxidised silver and copper light up hot reds, which turn purple, then black, recalling the colours of the living or clotted blood.

 The Swiss Sophie Hanagarth, invited to Preziosa 2013, draws on a folk heritage, made up of superstitious symbols and lucky charms.
 It is possible to read her heavy objects, made of steel, in a dichotomous key of defence/offence against the public and especially against the wearer.
-Hanagarth’s jewels are disconcerting and have an aggressive sensuality.
+Hanagarth’s jewels are disconcerting; they possess an aggressive sensuality.
 Their ironic vein is as disruptive as the message of female redemption: it becomes possible for women the conquest of something that by nature does not belong to them.

 In the Ex Votos collection, Kalman provocatively plays with the religious iconography, using gold as a symbol of eternity, of virginal purity, of the splendour with which the woman can adorn herself.
-The female and male sexual organs, explicitly shown, are presented as votive offerings and, at the same time, they assume power precisely because of their unveiled boldness.
-Genitals depicted are charged with the mystery and the prestige of gold: rather than serving to glorify the divine, they finally celebrate themselves for what they represent.
+The female and male sexual organs, explicitly shown, are presented as votive offerings.
+They assume power precisely because of their unveiled boldness, charged with the mystery and the prestige of gold.
+Rather than serving to glorify the divine, they finally celebrate themselves for what they represent.

-*Hanna Hedman in Preziosa Young 2011, organized and managed by Le Arti Orafe Jewellery School, catalogue of the exhibition (Florence, Museo della Specola, 6-23 October 2011), curated by Maria Cristina Bergesio, p.
+*Hanna Hedman in Preziosa Young 2011, organized and managed by Le Arti Orafe Jewellery School, catalog of the exhibition (Florence, Museo della Specola, 6-23 October 2011), curated by Maria Cristina Bergesio, p.
 28.